 Results of this study suggest, first, that the effect of current market conditions on producer responses to survey instruments should be evaluated.
 Second, care should be taken by USDA personnel who compile inventory data to not be influenced by the same market conditions.
 Finally, the seasonal nature of hog production in the United States should be closely scrutinized.
-Hogs and Pigs Reports appear to overemphasize this seasonality, an occurrence which may be the result of inadequate consideration of structural changes within the industry which have resulted in a lower proportion of the pasture farrowing which was long a major contributor to seasonal highs in farrowings in the spring and early fall months.
+Hogs and Pigs Reports appear to overemphasize this seasonality, an occurrence which industry which have resulted in a lower proportion of the pasture farrowing which was long a major contributor to seasonal highs in farrowings in the spring and early fall months.